Climate and Average Weather Year Round in Singapore Singapore

 The predominant average hourly wind direction in Singapore varies throughout the year.

 The wind is most often from the east for 1.1 months, from March 30 to May 1 and for 2.0 weeks, from October 19 to November 2, with a peak percentage of 44% on April 15.
 The wind is most often from the south for 5.6 months, from May 1 to October 19, with a peak percentage of 88% on August 6.
 The wind is most often from the north for 4.9 months, from November 2 to March 30, with a peak percentage of 92% on January 1.

 Singapore is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.0 months, from April 12 to July 10, with an average temperature above 85°F. The day of the year with the warmest water is May 17, with an average temperature of 86°F.
+The time of year with warmer water lasts for 3.0 months, from April 13 to July 11, with an average temperature above 85°F. The month of the year in Singapore with the warmest water is May, with an average temperature of 86°F.

-The time of year with cooler water lasts for 2.1 months, from December 23 to February 25, with an average temperature below 82°F. The day of the year with the coolest water is January 23, with an average temperature of 82°F.
+The time of year with cooler water lasts for 2.0 months, from December 24 to February 25, with an average temperature below 82°F. The month of the year in Singapore with the coolest water is January, with an average temperature of 82°F.